 A user search query differs from a Search API query.
 A Search API query is any query received and processed by AddSearch.
 This includes:

 Each suggestion and result, including additional results loaded via pagination or a “show more” results links, is the outcome of an API query.
 All search API queries, such as searches and suggestions shown in the screenshot below, are recorded as individual events.
 If your search configuration employs facets and filters, each filtering action will send a new search API query.

-If you implement a “search-as-you-type” functionality, throttling with approximately 200ms delay between requests is recommended.
+If you implement a “search-as-you-type” functionality, throttling with at least 200ms delay between requests is recommended.
 This will reduce the number of recorded queries.
 In the readymade search designer tool, this can be modified with the API throttle time setting.
-On a search results page, a query is only sent while on the results page.
+On a search results page, a query is only sent once per search phrase.
 However, it is possible to enable search-as-you-type functionality on a search results page, which will send a larger number of requests.

 We’re always happy to help with code or other questions you might have.
 Search our documentation, contact support, or connect with our sales team.